-- In the Windows driver dialog: select the Color tab, ensure that the Advanced Color Adjustments box is checked, then press the Settings button beside it. - In the Mac OS Print dialog: select the Paper Type/Quality panel, then Lightness and Hue.
+- In the Windows driver dialog: select the Color tab, ensure that the Advanced Color Adjustments box is checked, then press the Settings button beside it. - In the Mac OS Print dialog (PostScript driver): select the Color Options panel, then Lightness and Hue. - In the Mac OS Print dialog (PCL driver): select the Paper Type/Quality panel, then Lightness and Hue.